Written byVladimir Ozerov

 Presto also has several rules that use costs internally to explore multiple alternatives in a rule call scope.
 An example is a (relatively) recently introduced ReorderJoins rule.
-Similarly to the above mentioned Apache Calcite's n-way join rules, the `ReorderJoins` rule first converts a sequence of joins into a single n-way join.
+Similar to the above-mentioned Apache Calcite's n-way join rules, the `ReorderJoins` rule first converts a sequence of joins into a single n-way join.
 Then the rule enumerates equivalent joins orders and picks the one with the least cost (unlike Apache Calcite's LoptOptimizerJoinRule, which uses heuristics).

 The `ReorderJoins` rule is of particular interest because it demonstrates how we may use rule-based optimization to combine heuristic and cost-based search strategies in the same optimizer.

 CockroachDB is a cloud-native SQL database for modern cloud applications.
 It has a rule-based Cascades-style query optimizer.